j1an5/workers-oauth-provider-forgbot/README.md

 - Return both `accessTokenProps` and `newProps` to update both
 - Return only `accessTokenProps` to update just the current access token
 - Return only `newProps` to update both the grant and access token (the access token inherits these props)
+- Return `accessTokenTTL` to override the default TTL for this specific access token
 - Return nothing to keep the original props unchanged

+The `accessTokenTTL` override is particularly useful when the application is also an OAuth client to another service and wants to match its access token TTL to the upstream access token TTL.
+This helps prevent situations where the downstream token is still valid but the upstream token has expired.

 The `props` values are end-to-end encrypted, so they can safely contain sensitive information.